Changelog

 v0.1.0 #

 Docker sandbox for AI coding agents.
 One command.
-Zero risk.
+Your host stays untouched.

 Features #